-Umpire locations: Start positions, at 200m and the finish position, these will be on the bank side giving a clear view of the river in both directions.
+Umpire locations: Start position, at 900m and the finish position, these will be on the bank side giving a clear view of the river in both directions.
 These locations will also be supported by volunteers to aid umpires with collection and recording of results of each race.
-Additional umpires may be located at approximately 100m and 300m from the finish on bank side, which will allow them to direct the rowers, away from the bank and other rowers.
+Race umpires will be located at approximately 150m and 500m from the finish on the bank, which will allow them to direct the rowers, away from the bank and other rowers.
 Each of these locations will be supplied with radio, loudhailer and appropriate paperwork.

 Marshall locations: Start Area, marshalling of boats in preparation for race start.
 Boat Launch area (top of steps & landing), marshals will on hand to help with boat entrance and exit of the water, also marshals will be located at the top of the steps to ensure that crews boat with their opposition.
-Additional marshals will be located at holding areas on the course to allow safe passage of boats to the start, these marshals will ensure that boats can safely proceed further up the course and boats racing are following the correct course.
+Additional marshals will be located holding areas on the course to allow safe passage of boats to the start, these marshals will ensure that boats can safely proceed further up the course and boats racing are following the correct course, if they for example they are heading into the bank.